yjf-GitHub/yjf_repository/README.md

 			"version": "3.027",
 			"imagebuilder": "3.1/openwrt-imagebuilder-ar71xx-generic_3.1",
-			"packages": "gl-base-files-ar $basic $vpn $storage $glinet $usb -wpa-cli -kmod-rt2800-usb **helloworld**"
+			"packages": "gl-base-files-ar $basic $vpn $storage $glinet $usb -wpa-cli -kmod-rt2800-usb **helloworld**" }

-		}

 ----------
 **Set files properties**
-1.If you want to compile your own **/etc/init.d/gl_init** files or **/www** folders, you need to specify the files properties.Then create the files directory in the **gl_imagebuilder/imagebuilder/3.1/openwrt-imagebuilder-ar71xx-generic_3.1** directory.
+1. If you want to compile your own **/etc/init.d/gl_init** files or **/www** folders, you need to specify the files properties.Then create the files directory in the **gl_imagebuilder/imagebuilder/3.1/openwrt-imagebuilder-ar71xx-generic_3.1** directory.

    The modified **/etc/init.d/gl_init** file, according to the folder directory structure put into the **gl_imagebuilder/imagebuilder/3.1/openwrt-imagebuilder-ar71xx-generic_3.1/files** directory.